 First start with moving your audience emotionally with your brand story (before hooking them with logic) to ensure you make an authentic connection.
 Logical rationale usually comes second and helps to justify their decision.

 Your brand storytelling offers a huge opportunity to show your audience that you understand them, you understand their challenges and problems, you understand what they desire, and what they hope to achieve.
 If your brand demonstrates this well, your audience has confidence that your brand is the best answer/solution to their problem.

 Once your brand has solved your audience’s problems – true alignment with your brand is achieved.
 This goes a long way to developing a brand ambassador out of your customer.

 Brand expression is when you convert a strategic direction into a tangible brand identity.
-Now remember, your brand identity is far more intricate than simply a logo (albeit the logo plays a critical role).
+Now remember, your brand identity and brand design is far more intricate than simply a logo (albeit the logo plays a critical role).

 Your brand’s identity encompasses your brand’s name, logo, language and tone, icons and symbols, typography, colours, illustrations and photography, etc. And – how these individual elements come together to create your visual communication.

 Your brand expression becomes strategic when it’s created to resonate and connect with your target audience.
 Special consideration should be given to your brand’s persona to guide the visual direction, while your brand messaging framework drives your brand’s language and tonal nuances.

 Ultimately – being strategic when it comes to your branding comes back to what you’re saying, how you’re saying it and who you’re talking to.
 You must know who your audience are so your efforts don’t land on deaf ears.
 Fundamentally, in this noisy and competitive world, your brand needs a deep understanding of why your audience should even care.